Christian IV of Denmark: Visits to England

 His sister Anne had married King James VI of Scotland, who succeeded to the English throne in 1603.
 To foster friendly relations between the two kingdoms, Christian paid a state visit to England in 1606.
 The visit was generally judged to be a success, although the heavy drinking indulged in by English and Danes alike caused some unfavourable comments: both Christian and James had an ability to consume great amounts of alcohol, while remaining lucid, which most of their courtiers did not share.
 Sir John Harington described an entertainment at Theobalds, a masque of Solomon and the Queen of Sheba, as a drunken fiasco, where most of the players simply fell over from the effects of too much wine.
 The royal party went to Upnor Castle and had dinner aboard the Elizabeth Jonas.
 At Gravesend, when the royal party was on his ship the Admiral, Christian IV provided a firework display built on a small ship or lighter, which brought tears to eyes of King James, although the effect was somewhat spoiled because the show was held in daylight.
 After an exchange of gifts Christian sailed home, escorted by Robert Mansell with the Vanguard and the Moon.

 Christian IV visited England again in August 1614, coming incognito to surprise his sister at Denmark House, accompanied only by Andrew Sinclair and a page.
+Christian IV was recognised by the queen's dancing master Thomas Cardell and a French servant.
 He had sailed with only three ships and captured some pirates during the voyage.
 More ships with his Danish courtiers arrived on 5 August.
 The diplomatic purpose of the visit was kept secret.
 The Venetian ambassador Antonio Foscarini heard that Anne of Denmark had written to him about a dispute with King James.
 Foscarini described Christian as, "above the average in height, dressed in the French fashion.
 His nature is warlike".